Opturne/WorkingDaysManagement/README.md

 var helper = new WorkingDayHelper(listHolidays);
 ```

-* With a list of off-work days of the week
+* With a list of days off

 ```csharp
 var listWeekEnd = new List<DayOfWeek>